lepo-project/lepo/README.md

 1. access the top page ( localhost:3000 ) with web browser and follow the shown instruction.

- (For initial configuration, signin with system admin account is limited for IP address 127.0.0.1.)
+ (For the initial configuration, signin with system admin account is limited for IP address 127.0.0.1.)

 # For Production Environment